Duplicate content prevention | SEO Tutorials class – 18

-Duplicate content refers to content that appears in more than one location on the internet.
+Duplicate content refers to content that appears in multiple locations on the internet.
 Search engines like Google frown upon duplicate content as it can lead to a poor user experience.
-To prevent duplicate content, there are a few methods that can be employed.
+A few methods can be employed to prevent duplicate content.

-• Canonicalization: This involves specifying the preferred version of a web page that search engines should index.
-This is done by adding a “canonical tag” to the header of the web page.
+- Canonicalization: This involves specifying the preferred version of a web page that search engines should index.
+This is done by adding a “canonical tag” to the web page’s header.
 For example:

 <link rel="canonical" href="https://www.example.com/page1">